lukensmall/pkg_ping/README.md

 I dug it up from the crypt in case there's a desire to run OpenBSD 5.8 - 6.0, when installurl(5) didn't exist!
-It still has potential vulnerabilities and inefficiencies I got rid of YEARS AGO.
+It still has potential vulnerabilities and slight inefficiencies I got rid of YEARS AGO.
 I basically copied and pasted a file I last wrote in April 2017.

 It determines and prints several of the fastest OpenBSD mirrors.